Sampling in Software Engineering Research: A Critical Review and Guidelines

 \subsection{Data extraction and analysis}

-Papers were randomly ordered and assigned a unique identifier from 1 to 100.
-Below, we use \textit{PXX} to denote the \textit{XX}th paper (e.g. P35 is the 35th paper in our sample).
+Papers were randomly ordered and assigned a unique identifier from 1 to 120.
+Below, we use \textit{PXX} to denote the \textit{XX}th paper (e.g. P35 is the 35th paper).

-The first author reviewed each paper and recorded the following data points in a spreadsheet: venue, year, title, authors, length (pages), relevant quotations (paper summary, sampling description, quality attributes, sampling limitations, population), number of studies reported in the paper, empirical method, number of samples, sampling stages, sample origin, units of observation, properties analyzed, study population, sampling frame, sampling frame size, sample size, number of items studied.
+The first author reviewed each paper and recorded, in addition to the automatically collected metadata, the following data points in a spreadsheet: relevant quotations (paper summary, sampling description, quality attributes, sampling limitations, population), number of studies reported in the paper, empirical method, number of samples, sampling stages, sample origin, units of observation, properties analyzed, study population, sampling frame, sampling frame size, sample size, number of items studied.
+(We created the simple taxonomy of empirical methods shown below inductively.)
 The complete list of primary studies and dataset are included in the supplementary material (see Section \ref{sec:DataAvailability}).

 Some papers clearly stated the sampling technique, for example: \begin{enumerate} \item ``We invited 739 developers, via e-mail using convenience sampling'' (P35). \item ``From the top 500 projects, we sampled 30 projects uniformly at random'' (P43). \item ``We used stratified sampling to identify potential interviewees'' (P56). \end{enumerate} However, many papers did not clearly explain their sampling technique (specifics below).
 We therefore had to infer the sampling technique from the text.
 For example, we inferred purposive sampling from the statement: ``We prepared ... buggy code ... and asked workers to describe how to fix it.
 Only those who passed this qualifying test could proceed to our debugging tasks'' (P92).